RMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law Firm

 Clint Brown

-Clint Brown is an equity shareholder and joined the firm’s real estate section in 2012.
+Clint Brown is an Equity Shareholder and joined the firm’s real estate section in 2012.
 He currently leads the firm's property owners association division with Marc Markel.
 Mr. Brown represents community associations, developers, developer-controlled associations, and commercial associations throughout Texas and his practice area focuses on bankruptcy law, corporate law and all aspects of community association law.

 More posts by Clint Brown